lawrenceevalyn/Olli-game/README.md

 ## To Do

-* write tests for rooms to have longdescs
-* make sure room longdescs pass tests
 * make game engine display longdesc on first entry to room
 * write tests for inventory
 * make sure inventory passes tests